ssanj/babyloncandle-docker/data/posts/2024-07-17-the-various-ways-of-calling-a-trait-method-in-rust.md

 ## What is a trait method?

 As the name implies a "trait method" is method that is defined on a trait.
-Let's take the following trait that converts a type to it's lowercase equivalent as an example:
+Let's take the following trait that converts a type to its lowercase equivalent as an example:

 ```{.rust .scrollx}
 trait Lower {